-Rear Window Film & Psychoanalysis - Brianair - Lisa demonstrates the female role in movies of a sexual, aesthetiy pleasing object for audience viewers and the male character in the film, as well.
+Rear Window Film & Psychoanalysis - Brianair - We first see Jeff’s fiancée, Lisa, in a negative lht, literally, as a negative image on a slide viewer.
 This essay will try to give an overview of two interpretations of Rear Window, both.
 Mulvey's interpretation is explicitly inspired by psychoanalysis and feminism.

 Rear window feminist criticism essay: